invenia/blog/_posts/JuliaLangFeatures.md

 ```

 For simplicity, we will simply test on our training data,
-which should be avoided in general (an exception is to validate that training worked).
+which should be avoided in general (outside of simple validation that training is working).
 First lets try LIBSVM, which expect the data to be a matrix with 1 observation per column.

 ```julia